romankuchin/ica0002-2023/11-mysql-ha/README.md

 You should see `mysql_slave_*` metrics in the dropdown.
 If you do, it means that MySQL exporter now picks up and exports these metrics.

-Note that there are no values for these metrics yet, they'll start appearing after you set up one of the MySQL servers as replica (task 5).
+**Note that there are no metrics yet at this point, they'll start appearing after you set up one of the MySQL servers as replica (task 5).**

 ## Task 2